chriso0710/apify-ruby-client/README.md

 * GET datasets/#{datasetid}/items
 * GET acts/#{actorid}/runs

-It uses the Faraday gem (https://github.com/lostisland/faraday) for making API requests.
+It uses the Excon gem (https://github.com/excon/excon) for making API requests.
 Actors can be run asynchronously, webhooks can be received and datasets can be retrieved.
 That was enough for my current needs.